openharmony/communication_communication_cangjie_wrapper/README.md

 ## Introduction

-The Distributed Softbus Cangjie API is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the Distributed Softbus Subsystem.
 The distributed soft bus subsystem is designed to provide communication-related capabilities for the OpenHarmony system.
 The currently open distributed soft bus Cangjie interface only supports standard devices.

 ## System Architecture